Olliiee/Flight-Ambiance/README.md

 # Introduction
 This is a stand alone application for the Micrsoft Flight Simulator 2020.
+It based on my former App CrewSounds for FS9.
+Flight Ambiance tries to create a more realistic ambiance during the virtual flight.
+Depending on the current situation you can hear the passangers are entering the aircaft during the boarding process.
+When the flightdeck door is closed the announcments sounds a bit muffled.